wixplosives/stylable.io/docs/getting-started/install-configure.md

 ### Alternative template

 The default template when starting `stylable-app` is `ts-react-webpack`, which combines Typescript, React, and Webpack.
-Another supported template to replace Webpack with Rollup can be installed with:
+A different template which uses Rollup instead of Webpack can be installed with:

 Using `npm`: